Orbs - Reasons to believe

 Dave Wood, of ASSAP, has done some formal scientific research into orbs.
-These were published in Anomaly 40 and can be read here (PDF format).
+These were published in Anomaly 40 and can be read here - Testing Orb Zone Theory.
 The main conclusions are that:

-These results confirm the theory that orbs are produced in the orb zone (see above).
-You can find more about the science of orbs here.
-More questions?
-See here!
+- These results confirm the theory that orbs are produced in the orb zone (see above).

 Despite the overwhelming evidence that orbs are tiny out of focus particles caught in the flash just in front of camera lenses, some people still think they are paranormal (if the web is any indicator).